-

 Here, you will begin to see the impact of marketing on the commercial ecosystem and the entire business.
 Marketing data can start to influence some broader business decisions.

-For example, a business looking to open an additional location (say, a restaurant franchise) could analyze SEO data to determine where search intent is most concentrated according to the businesses offering.
+For example, a business with expert data maturity, looking to open an additional location (say, a restaurant franchise), could analyze SEO data to determine where search intent is most concentrated according to the businesses offering.
 Combined with sales KPIs that paint a concrete picture of the core customer and marketing analytics around acquisition costs, the business can make an informed decision about which future market offers the greatest possibility.

 Master

 The padawan has become the Jedi master.
 You’ve scaled your data maturity model and you’re an expert.
-When in this phase, you are so comfortable working in data that you view it as a strategic, critical asset that is vital to your decision making.
-You’ll use predictive models to inform data collection and anticipate future needs.
+With this high data maturity, you are so comfortable working in data that you view it as a strategic, critical asset that is vital to your decision making.
+You’ll use predictive models to inform data collection, understand customer behavior and anticipate future needs.
+The business itself will enjoy a data-driven culture, prioritizing data literacy and education.

-You can implement advanced modeling like MMM to anticipate how spending shifts can influence revenue while leveraging machine learning to predict future customer behaviors.
+With this level of data maturity, you can implement advanced analytics and modeling like MMM to anticipate how spending shifts can influence revenue while leveraging machine learning to predict future customer behaviors.

 Various kinds of data maturity models